myckeez/H5ad-Dodge/README.md

 Build on top of the INNOVID's Platform -API uses node.js, zepto & Underscore.js

-This unit was converted from PSD to HTML5 animation and functionality -Jquery and Velocity and Blast.
+This unit was converted from PSD to HTML5 animation and functionality - JS: Jquery and Velocity and Blast.

 Responsive for [Phone and Tablet] [Landscape and Portrait]